Huzi Blogs

 • Risk Assessment: It provides a realistic view of the potential damage a successful attack could cause, helping organizations to make informed decisions about their security investments.

-• Testing Security Defenses: It's a real-world test of an organization's ability to detect and respond to an attack.
+• Testing Security Defences: It's a real-world test of an organization's ability to detect and respond to an attack.

 The Five Phases of a Penetration Test